globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 [TOC]

-# Real-Agile with Comprehensive Requirements Documents
+# Real-Agile with Comprehensive Requirements Framework

-Products[^product-project] need a comprehensive requirements specification.
+Products[^product-project] need comprehensive requirements specifications.
 Not an up-front waterfall spec.
-Rather it needs to serve as the continuously evolving requirements framework to organize and understand the path to building the product.
-User stories listed in a backlog as used on by the current agile processes cannot accomplish this.
-In fact, user stories are not at all the kind of requirements needed in a comprehensive requirements specification.
+Rather a *continuously evolving* framework of requirements specifications that organize the path to building the product.
+User stories as used in current agile processes cannot accomplish this.
 In this article I describe a way-of-working to build such comprehensive requirements that is compatible with an agile way-of-working.
+(Tony: starting with specification and then shifting to framework and then back to specification is confusing.
+Are you saying that you should use a framework throughout the agile project so that a comprehensive specification can be generated when needed?
+If yes, maybe start with something about how creating a comprehensive specification prematurely is problematic because requirements are in flux until very late in project and then talk about issues when user stories are used as comprehensive/detailed requirements) (Mike: Reworded)
 First let me define what I mean by the words in the title.
 My definition of *Real-Agile* is based on the ideas from those I consider the master craftspeople of agile ways-of-working[^masters-of-agile] :
 - Incrementally learn what the user needs via small user stories defined via [Behavior Driven Development (BDD)](https://cucumber.io/blog/bdd/better-requirements-by-harnessing-the-power-of-exa/) scenarios.[^abandon-agile]
 - Deliver running, tested, useful software very frequently, ideally at least daily